sanjayss34/adv_coref/README.md

 ## Requirements
 This code was tested using Python 2.7 and Ubuntu 16.04.
 The requirements.txt co ntains the packages and corresponding versions of the Python environment used fo r running this code.
-You will need to download the word embedding files necessar y for running the Lee et al. 2018 model.
+Please follow the ``Getting Started`` instructions in https://github.com/kentonl/e2e-coref to download necessary files (e.g. word embeddings).
 You will also need to download the chec kpoint for the Lee et al. 2018 model and insert the corresponding path in the lee2018_log_root field in ```experiments_adv.conf```. git-lfs was used to store the ```adv_checkpoint.zip``` file, so you may need git-lfs to clone the repository.
 ## Modify paths
 Make sure to set the paths in ```experiments_adv.conf``` and ```replace_data.py``` to be correct for your system.
 The allCountries.txt and countryInfo.txt files can be downloaded from geonames.org, and the last_names.txt file contains the last names from the 1990 census, which can be downloaded from https://www2.census.gov/topics/genealogy/1990surnames/dist.all.last#.